-Op-Ed: Connectivity and the Seafarer
+Op-Ed: Connectivity and the seafarer

 And we wonder why there is a shortage of skilled crew on our vessels?

 Interestingly enough, if we survey the many fleets and vessels out on the water, we would find that most—dare we say all—have some type of connectivity on board.
 How else would vessels communicate with shore, review important weather forecasts, send and receive data vital to ship operations, or send a message for assistance in times of need?
-Furthermore, in May 2022, updates to the Maritime Labour Convention 2006 (MLC) mandated the right to connectivity for seafarers on vessels, including Internet access.
+Furthermore, in May 2022, updates to the Maritime Labor Convention 2006 (MLC) mandated the right to connectivity for seafarers on vessels, including Internet access.
 Yet, the last few reports of the Seafarer’s Happiness Index have indicated that lack of connectivity and inadequate data allocation remains a key source of discontent among crew.
 As one seafarer reported earlier this year, “My data limit barely allows my phone to wake up.”

 So, if ships have connectivity technology and seafarers want (and have a right to) connectivity, where is the disconnect?
 Here are some barriers contributing to the issue: